MicrosoftDocs/patterns-practices/patterns-practices/guide/8-navigation-using-the-prism-library-5.0-for-wpf.md

 Navigation within a region means that a new view is to be displayed within that region.
 The view to be displayed is identified via a URI, which, by default, refers to the name of the view to be created.
 You can programmatically initiate navigation using the **RequestNavigate** method defined by the **INavigateAsync** interface.

+> [!NOTE]
-**Note:** Despite its name, the **INavigateAsync** interface does not represent asynchronous navigation that's carried out on a separate background thread.
+> Despite its name, the **INavigateAsync** interface does not represent asynchronous navigation that's carried out on a separate background thread.
 Instead, the **INavigateAsync** interface represents the ability to perform pseudo-asynchronous navigation.
 The **RequestNavigate** method may return synchronously following the completion of navigation operation, or it may return while a navigation operation is still pending, as in the case where the user needs to confirm the navigation.
 By allowing you to specify callbacks and continuations during navigation, Prism provides a mechanism to enable these scenarios without requiring the complexity of navigating on a background thread.

 The **INavigateAsync** interface is implemented by the **Region** class, allowing you to initiate navigation within that region.